 Ribadesella is a privileged enclave, its location on the edge of the sea and its unique shape make it…

 Capital of the council that bears his name, it is the urban benchmark for an extensive, rural and marine territory, which grows in an elongated shape parallel to the Cantabrian Sea and is dotted with beaches and the best examples of Indian architecture in all of Asturias.
 At the town, the sea that gets into every corner and gives us its flavor and aroma in the middle of centenary buildings, streets and alleys, squares, small squares, promenades and abundant terraces where you can take a break.
 Within the urban center of Llanes is Playa del Sablón, a charming cove above which runs a long walk along the cliff.
 The unforgettable Walk of San Pedro, a kilometer long, is a leveled and fertile path from which the reality of the town is discovered, a "llanera" between the sea and the mountains.

 The town of Llanes

-The town of Llanes, capital of the council that bears his name, is the urban landmark of an extensive territory and ...
+The town of Llanes, capital of the council that bears its name, is the urban reference of an extensive territory...